 A volunteer fundraiser is injured while working at your charity event.
-Your employers liability insurance will cover the legal and compensation costs in the event that the volunteer makes a claim against the charity.
+Your employers' liability insurance can cover the legal and compensation costs in the event that the volunteer makes a claim against the charity.

 Breach of copyright

 Your not-for-profit organisation advises businesses on financial matters and this advice leads to the company losing money.
-Professional indemnity insurance covers the cost of any compensation.
+Professional indemnity insurance can cover the cost of any compensation.

 How do claims work?

 Notify us of the claim

 Ideally this should be done as soon as possible and within 30 days of you becoming aware of anything which you think may be covered by your insurance.